 Employment Law Office Servicing Poway California

 Stephen Danz and Associates devotes its practice to fighting for workers’ rights.
 Employment law in California is a specialized area and cases are hard-fought.
-Therefore, having the one of the largest employee-side law firms on your side is critical.
+Therefore, having one of the highest-rated Poway employment attorneys on your side is critical.
 If you are in Poway, California and searching for attorneys that are both experienced and aggressive, look no further and contact our office.
 When encountering discrimination, wrongful termination, or retaliation in the workplace, many California employees have turned to our offices for guidance.
 In turn, we represent employees throughout California in their fight against employers that have taken advantage of their upper hand.
 Our attorneys cover cities in Northern California and Southern California as the State’s courts are as specialized and diverse as the State’s landscape.

 How Do Our Attorneys Distinguish Ourselves from the Rest?